 Omicron Delta Kappa’s governing bodies have been fortunate to have many individuals who have served with distinction throughout years.
 In the interest of retaining connection with these dedicated volunteers, a number of members have been honored with the designation of trustee emeritus or trustee emerita.
 Designation of emeritus/a classification is authorized by majority vote of the Board of Trustees of the Omicron Delta Kappa Society and Educational Foundation.
-Emeriti trustees may continue to participate to in meetings of the board and participate in deliberations but shall have no vote and shall not be counted in computing a quorum at any meeting or in determining the total number of trustee required or permitted by the bylaws.
-They may, however, be appointed as voting members of governing or operating committees.
+Emeriti trustees may continue to participate to in meetings of the board and participate in deliberations but have no vote and are not counted in computing a quorum at any meeting or in determining the total number of trustees required or permitted by the bylaws.
+Emeriti trustees may be appointed as voting members of governing or operating committees.

 Stephen D. Bisese